Language-Research-Technology/crate-o/README.md

 Crate-O is a  browser-based editor for  Research Object Crates  ([RO-Crate]).
 RO-Crate is a flexible, developer-friendly approach to linked-data description and packaging .
 Crate-O is designed to:
 - describe files on a user’s computer and to add contextual information about those files
-- OR, to skip the files and describe abstract contextual entities such as in a Cultural Collection or an encyclopaedia
+- optionally skip the files and describe abstract contextual entities such as in a Cultural Collection or an encyclopaedia
-- OR to annotate existing resources elsewhere on the web
+- annotate existing resources elsewhere on the web
-- OR (coming very soon) import bulk metadata from an Excel spreadsheet
+- import bulk metadata from an Excel spreadsheet

 NOTE: Crate-O is for Google Chrome and related browsers ONLY at this stage as it describes files on the users computer, and saves RO-Crate metadata there.
 We will be releasing a version that can be deployed as part of a service that accesses online resources directly, which will be compatible with other browsers (see the [Roadmap]).